NilsLevillain/NoWasteAllocationTool/memory-bank/progress.md

     - Modified `main.py` (`/api/allocation_data` endpoint) so that the `units` field sent to the frontend is now `min(StockToAllocate, AvailableStock)`.
 This aligns the displayed 'Units' with the actual quantity considered by the solver's supply constraints.
     - Updated the data filtering logic in `/api/allocation_data` to `if item_data['units'] > 0:` since `item_data['units']` now correctly reflects the allocatable quantity.
     - Corrected syntax errors (missing comma) in `main.py` that arose during previous modifications.
+- **Manual Allocation Saving**: The `saveAllocation` function in `frontend/app.js` now successfully sends EAN-Plant specific data to the `/api/save_allocations` endpoint, allowing users to persist manual adjustments.
+- **Dynamic Allocation Percentage and Remaining Quantity**: The `handleAllocationChange` function in `frontend/app.js` dynamically calculates and updates the "Allocation %" and "Remaining Qty" cells in real-time as users modify allocation inputs, providing immediate feedback.

+## Remaining Work
+- Continue refinement of the optimization engine constraints and objective function as outlined in `activeContext.md`.
+- Further development and enhancement of the User Interface components.
+- Deepen the understanding of allocation logic and its impact on solutions.
+- Implementation of new features: seeing the allocation over different period of time, validating the allocation.
+- Modify the default parameters like seasonality_coefficient and modify the UI for it (the parameter should be selectable by end users before auto-allocating), modify the COGs with real data, and all other default "to come" data as well that will come in InputData folder.

 ## Remaining Work
 - Continue refinement of the optimization engine constraints and objective function as outlined in `activeContext.md`.